brotatos/scripts/README.md

 screenshot
 ==
-A simply script that creates a temporary file and proceeds to upload it, output the URL, and then remove it.
+A simple script that creates a temporary file and proceeds to upload it, output the URL, and then remove it.